How to Certify

 1. REGISTRATION WITH THE MANITOBA MASTER GARDENER ASSOCIATION (MMGA)

-- Recently registered interns receive a free 2-year MMGA Membership with full member privileges.
+- Recently registered interns receive a free 2-year MMGA Membership.

 2. COMPLETION OF REQUIRED BASIC TRAINING